 This collateral is held by the Federal Reserve Bank of New York, which in the case of default by JPMorgan Chase will act as agent for Central Health, in a fiduciary account held in the name of JPMorgan Chase and Central Health and pledged to Central Health.
-During fiscal year 2017, collateral coverage was more than the 105% of bank balances on all days during the year.
-As of September 30, 2017, Central Health's bank balances in excess of federal depository insurance were fully collateralized.
+During fiscal year 2019, collateral coverage was more than the 105% of bank balances on all days during the year, with the exception of April 22, 2019.
+The collateral balance was increased immediately the next business day to the required amount of collateral.
+As of September 30, 2019, Central Health's bank balances in excess of federal depository insurance were fully collateralized.